zloirock/core-js/docs/2023-02-14-so-whats-next.md

 ### Web standards polyfills

 I've been thinking about adding the most possible web standards (not only ECMAScript and closely related features) support to `core-js` for a long time.
-For one, about the remaining features from the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/#index) ([what is it?](https://blog.cloudflare.com/introducing-the-wintercg/)), but not only about them.
+First of all, about the remaining features from the [Minimum Common Web Platform API](https://common-min-api.proposal.wintercg.org/#index) ([what is it?](https://blog.cloudflare.com/introducing-the-wintercg/)), but not only about them.
 It could be good to have one bulletproof polyfills project for all possible web development cases, not only for ECMAScript.
 At the moment, the situation with the support of web standards in browsers is much worse than with the support of modern ECMAScript features.

 One of the barriers preventing the addition of web standards polyfills to `core-js` was a significant increase of bundles' size, but I think that with current techniques of loading only the required polyfills and techniques which you can see below, we could add polyfills of web standards to `core-js`.